matthewpkearney/College_Alignment_Script/README.md

 # College_Alignment_Script
 A Python script that collects attributes and analyzes data based on ranking important criteria in choosing an educational institution to reveal the programs that align best with the user's interests.
+Idea: turn this into a web-development project, allowing more people to use it with overall better functionality.

 # Reason: